 The iterative approach

 This approach tries to marry the two methods above into a cohesive whole.
 First, an IT budget is determined akin to the centralized approach.
-Afterwards, this budget is allocated to different projects on a case-by-case basis, similar to the decentralized approach.
-Once the initial budget is depleted, there is an assessment of the remaining projects that show promise for value generation.
-Finally, the needed total budget is adjusted according to these assessments for a future cycle of IT budget allocation.
+Afterwards, this budget is allocated on a case-by-case basis, similar to the decentralized approach.
+Once the initial budget is depleted, there is an assessment of the remaining demands and projects that have some urgency or show promise for value generation.
+Finally, the total budget needed is adjusted according to these assessments for a future cycle of IT budget allocation.
 On surface level, this seems to be the best approach out of the three.
 However, it is apparent that it requires more resources and effort when it comes to planning and execution.
 Furthermore, the company needs sourcing options to scale their resources properly, which is not necessarily conceivable for many companies.

 One incredibly useful tool when deciding on a plan to allocate your IT budget is so-called scenario-based planning. anafee’s software suite enables you to change any of the parameters and variables of the IT budgeting process.
 This in turn allows you experiment with prospective budgeting decisions as well as plan for emergencies: